My daughter had eczema from the age of four months, until I was finally able to cure it ten months later.

 Finding a body wash that won't dry out your skin is so important - as you don't want to be stripping the skin of all it's natural oils.
 'Sodium Lauryl Sulphate' is an ingredient contained in many body and hair cleansing products - yet, it is known to dry out and even, irritate skin.
 It's important for people with dry and sensitive skin to watch out for this.

-Another tip for keeping your skin happy and healthy, is drinking plenty of water as this will help to hydrate and detox the body and make sure helps everything function properly.
+Another tip for keeping your skin happy and healthy, is drinking plenty of water as this will help to hydrate and detox the body and make sure everything function properly.
 Many people do not drink enough water and it shows on their skin.

 But don't forget, using a great cream such as my 'Rosemary Body Butter', is an absolute must for getting rid of dry skin.

-You can order a sample by clicking here to see if it can make a difference to your skin too.
+You can order a sample pack by clicking here to see if it can make a difference to your skin too.

 I have three children, all of which have suffered from eczema that I have been able to treat and cure, using a variety of different natural ingredients.